 By Patch Editor Kristi Reed

-Did school officials make the right call in holding classes on Jan.
-28 despite the winter storm warning?
+Would you be willing to relinquish control of your vehicle to a computer?
+Are you comfortable with the idea of self-driving cars?
 Let us know in the comments or vote in our poll.
 Note: This is not a scientific poll.
 It is for entertainment purposes only.